itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

         Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque  ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo.

 Think of this file -- `main.md` -- as the primary document in which you'll draft your writing.
-It constitutes the core of your project workspace.
+You can name it whatever you want (but as we'll see later, a shorter name is better).
+Whatever you call it, this document will be at the center of your project workspace.

-At this point, especially if you've never used it before, feel free to fiddle around with Markdown.
+Before moving on to the next section, now would be a good time to fiddle around with Markdown, especially if you've never used it before.
 Some useful resources for writing in Markdown:
   - [Markdown's official documentation](https://www.markdownguide.org/getting-started/)
   - [A great cheatsheet for Markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
   - [A Markdown table generator](https://www.tablesgenerator.com/markdown_tables)

 # 4. Install pandoc

 [pandoc](https://pandoc.org/) is a software for document conversion.
-At
+By entering simple commands in the Terminal or command line,

 # GRAVEYARD